xjenny2/genetics-svgs-final/README.md

 Packages with a * must be installed first.

-In addition, the ClinVar script requires the download of this data file: https://github.com/macarthur-lab/clinvar/blob/master/output/b37/single/clinvar_alleles.single.b37.tsv.gz.
+In addition, the ClinVar script requires the download of this data file, and the mt-RNR scripts require an input .tsv of the coordinates for the bases, etc. in the image: https://github.com/macarthur-lab/clinvar/blob/master/output/b37/single/clinvar_alleles.single.b37.tsv.gz.
 Certain features (such as marking editable bases or adding a ccrs percentiles box) require the user to have those files as well.

 ## Programs
 ### Contents